16 Apr She Kept Having Pregnancy Scares.

 I’d helped Josie get out of a long-term, toxic relationship so she thought that if she quit taking birth control pills she’d be less likely to have casual sex and end up in another inappropriate relationship based solely on hormones and headed nowhere fast.

-I judge her not as I’ve been there.
-But had to help get her back on track.
+But I had to help get her back on track.

 I asked Josie to journal about potential causes for her reckless behavior, asking her to answer this question as thoroughly as possible and to share it with me later:

 What are you hoping will happen if you mess up and become pregnant out of wedlock?